 Join fellow community members and a team of development professionals to create specific, realistic, community-based plans for the property at 6300 S. Cottage Grove Ave.

-The Metropolitan Planning Council (MPC), in partnership with the Cook County Land Bank, is coordinating and facilitating a series of three workshops in Woodlawn that will get resident input for the redevelopment of the vacant building.
+The Metropolitan Planning Council (MPC), in partnership with the Cook County Land Bank, coordinated and facilitated a series of three workshops in Woodlawn that collected resident input for the redevelopment of the vacant building.
 Earlier this year, the Cook County Land Bank acquired this property through the scavenger sale.

 These meetings are part of a Corridor Development Initiative, a participatory planning process that allows communities to proactively plan for real-world development scenarios.
 This three-part planning process helps residents understand issues such as density, affordable housing and the true cost of development, while creating a set of priorities to guide community leaders as they plan for future development in their neighborhoods.